39-13-113. Domestic abuse; violation of order of protection or restraining order

 (3) The court made specific findings of fact in the order of protection or restraining order that the person committed domestic abuse, sexual assault or stalking as defined in § 36-3-601.

-(g) A violation of this section is a Class A misdemeanor, and any sentence imposed shall be served consecutively to the sentence for any other offense that is based in whole or in part on the same factual allegations, unless the sentencing judge or magistrate specifically orders the sentences for the offenses arising out of the same facts to be served concurrently.
+(g) A violation of subsection (a) is a Class A misdemeanor.
+Notwithstanding § 40-35-111(e)(1), a violation of subsection (a) is punishable by a fine of not less than one hundred dollars ($100) nor more than two thousand five hundred dollars ($2,500), and any sentence of incarceration imposed shall be served consecutively to the sentence for any other offense that is based in whole or in part on the same factual allegations.
+However, the sentencing judge or magistrate may specifically order the sentences for the offenses arising out of the same facts to be served concurrently.

-(2) For purposes of this subsection (h), the determination of whether a person possesses firearms shall be based upon the factors set out in § 36-3-625(f) if the firearms constitute the business inventory or are subject to the National Firearms Act, compiled in 26 U.S.C. § 5801 et seq.
+(2) For purposes of this subsection (h), the determination of whether a person possesses firearms shall be based upon the factors set out in § 36-3-625(f) if the firearms constitute the business inventory or are subject to the National Firearms Act (26 U.S.C. § 5801 et seq.).

 (3) A violation of this subsection (h) is a Class A misdemeanor and each violation constitutes a separate offense.